All the equipment here is what I use or have heard other students comment favourably on.

 Try using your smartphone first, and if you want to go down the consultancy training route, you’ll develop a feel for what you need, and can buy a suitable camera later.

-Try different microscopes, once you have a better understanding what you need would be my recommendation, particularly if you intend to make the microscope a professional tool.
+Try different microscopes, once you have a better understanding of what you need would be my recommendation, particularly if you intend to make the microscope a professional tool.

 What you need is unique to your current and future use and budget.
 Talking it through with a specialist retailer will likely be more cost-effective and joyful in the longer term.

-If it was just for my own personal only, just to find out what’s going on in my soil, I’d settle for something like the Apex Scholar with a smart phone adapter.
+If it was just for my own personal only, just to find out what’s going on in my soil, I’d settle for something like the Apex Scholar Microscope with a smart phone adapter.

 Minor headache: The 15 ml test tubes.
 The Soil Food Web school specifies they should have 1ml graduations, and the typical procedure is to use a 1ml/1g sample of compost or soil.

-Now, for the life of me I could not find test tubes that start with the 1ml graduation.
+I could not find test tubes that start with the 1ml graduation.
 Whilst the markings are in 1ml steps, they typically start with 2ml.

 No trouble though, you can adjust use a 2ml sample and adjust your dilutions, and/or use a precision pocket weighing scale to consistently enter 1g/ml of your sample.